piscinajs/piscina/README.md

 ### Property: `needsDrain` (readonly)

-Boolean value that specifices wether the capacity of the pool has been exceeded by the number of tasks submitted.
+Boolean value that specifies whether the capacity of the pool has been exceeded by the number of tasks submitted.

 This property is helpful to make decisions towards creating backpressure